charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'personal finance notes' @ 09/04/2023, 13:00:54 to second-year
+The following files were modified:
+- personal-finance/notes/lectures.md

+GPT Summary:
+ > (FSA)**: employer-sponsored account that allows you to set aside pre-tax money for medical expenses.
+    +     - Employer and employee may contribute to the FSA pre-tax.
+    +     - Benefits:
+    +         * Available **only** with

 ### charliemeyer2000: 'notes for chapter 3 personal finance.' @ 09/02/2023, 00:56:23 to second-year
 The following files were modified:
 - personal-finance/notes/readings.md